web-ridge/contact-tracing/README.md

 An app which respects your privacy while still tracking your contacts.
 All your Bluetooth contacts are stored locally fully encrypted.
 When you're infected you can scan the QR-code provided by your local health institute.

-The method is similar as described in the DP3T statement with some deviation to give the user more control over his data and even more anonymity.
+The method is similar as described in the DP3T statement with some deviation to *give the user full control over his data* and even *more anonymity*.

 ## Benefits of our application